-In the Avaya world, contact center is tied to the underlying PBX or Unified Communications system-IP Office, Aura or older Definity and Nortel.
+In the Cisco ecosystem, contact center is tied to the underlying PBX or unified communications system-Unified Communications Manager Enterprise or Express.
 Ultimately, a cloud contact center migration unhooks the dependency without losing the connection to UC users-and eliminates the costs associated with it.
-This lowers your carrier bills and freesIT personnel for business tasks more critical than contact center moves, adds and changes.
+This lowers your carrier bills as well as frees IT personnel for business-critical tasks.
+However, should your contact center require connections to Communications Manager for expert advice, we can handle it.

-As contact centers have become more critical for business services, the average worker spends less and less time using UC voice services.
-Vendors know the PBX is tapped-out as they deliver software releases that are fewer and further between with little new feature content.
-For many users, voicemail is becoming as fanciful and rare as a telegram-transferring a call is approaching magic for most users.
-Supplanted by more collaborative UC applications, the deskphone is little more than a POTS line.
+It's also worth noting that as contact centers have become more critical for business services, the average worker spends less and less time using voice services.
+Vendors know the technology is tapped out as they deliver software releases that are less feature-rich and spaced further apart.
+For many users, voicemail is becoming as fanciful and rare as a telegram; transferring a call is approaching magic for most users.
+Supplanted by more collaborative UC applications, the desk phone is little more than a plain old telephone service (POTS) line with a speaker.

-It's also likely fully depreciated.
+These systems are also likely fully depreciated.
+Use it until it dies.
 Investments in contact center provide a larger business return.

-Steps to Take Before You Move to the Cloud
+Steps to Take Before Moving to the Cloud

-While using a cloud contact center is literally as easy as typing in a URL and logging in on Day One, getting to that point requires cross-functional planning.
-IT, customer service, marketing, sales, and risk management stakeholders all need to be brought into the planning phase.
+While using a cloud contact center is literally as easy as typing in a URL and logging in on day one, getting to that point requires cross-functional planning.
+IT, customer service leads, marketing, sales, risk management, and other key stakeholders all need to be brought into the planning phase.